EEngvall/VEE-Calculator/README.md

 ## File Handling

 Export Data:

-Click the "Export" button to save the current form data as a JSON file.
+-Click the "Export" button to save the current form data as a JSON file.
 Import Data:

-Use the "Import" button to load previously exported data into the application.
+-Use the "Import" button to load previously exported data into the application.

 # Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

-Fork the repository.
+-Fork the repository.
-Create a new branch for your feature or bug fix.
+-Create a new branch for your feature or bug fix.
-Commit your changes.
+-Commit your changes.
-Push the branch to your fork.
+-Push the branch to your fork.
-Open a pull request.
+-Open a pull request.